cjustinas/BSW-Data-Course/chapter1.md

 `@instructions`
 1) Use `tail()` method on the `df` object and specify the parameter of `10` inside the brackets to view the last 10 rows of the DataFrame.

-The `head()` method has been writen for you as an exmaple (it returns 5 rows of data if you do not specify a number in the brakcets).
+The `head()` method has been written for you as an example (it returns 5 rows of data if you do not specify a number in the brackets).

 2) Wrap the code you write in a `print()` function "print out" the output